What changed on January 1, 2026

 When not to over-engineer

-- Transferring the home into an irrevocable trust during life when a revocable living trust now accomplishes the probate-avoidance and estate-recovery goal, and preserves the full stepped-up basis at death under IRC § 1014.
+- Transferring the home into an irrevocable trust during life when a revocable living trust accomplishes the probate-avoidance and estate-recovery goal, and preserves the full stepped-up basis at death under IRC § 1014.

 - Following a five-year wait suggested by an out-of-state attorney when California has not enforced the federal look-back for years.

-What still counts vs. what doesn’t for eligibility
+What counts vs. what doesn’t for eligibility

 | Category | Counts for eligibility? | Notes |